asyncapi/website/pages/blog/2023-june-docs-report.md

 ## AsyncAPI Docs - June Summary
 June 2023 was a pivotal month for AsyncAPI's vibrant documentation community.
 The month marked the introduction of our **AsyncAPI Docs' Hall of Fame**, with [Florence Njeri](https://github.com/Florence-Njeri) being the inaugural inductee for her exceptional contribution.
-We've also unveiled the **'Technical Writing'** category as part of our 2023 Mentorship Program, welcoming Cynthia Peter, Arya Gupta, Joy Almeida, and Vaishnavi Nandakumar.
+We've also unveiled the **`Technical Writing`** category as part of our 2023 Mentorship Program, welcoming Cynthia Peter, Arya Gupta, Joy Almeida, and Vaishnavi Nandakumar.

 In our ongoing series of **`OPEN` Spec 3.0 Docs Meetings**, held biweekly, we continued to foster collaboration and knowledge-sharing.
 Our Google Season of Docs (GSoD) 2023 witnessed significant progress, with writers focusing on creating a 100-level interactive learning path on the Killercoda platform.
 The website sessions for June were at **7,827** with **4,203 unique users**, indicating a healthy and growing engagement.